 - a.
 If a notary's seal is lost or stolen, they need to contact the Secretary of State's Office in writing explaining the situation.
 The Secretary of State's Office will make a notation in their record and also issue the notary a new commission number. - b.
-A stamp with the new commission number should be purchased and used from that point forward.
+A stamp with the new commission number should be purchased and used from that pointforward.

-48 .
-What do I put in the blank when I see wording similar to this?
-Subscribed and sworn to before me, the undersigned notary public within and for the State of Arkansas and County of a.
+48. What do I put in the blank when I see wording similar to this?
+Subscribed and sworn to before me, the undersigned notary public within and for the State of Arkansas and County of \\\\\.

+- a.
 In this example, you will list your county of commission in the blank as this statement is where you are stating your credentials as a notary.
-You are a notary commissioned in the State of Arkansas and for which county.
-To make it easy, this will be the county printed on your stamp.
+You are a notary commissioned in the State of Arkansas and the county of your personal residence.
+To make it easy, this will be the county printed on your stamp. - 49.
+Does the notary need to complete all the blanks in the notarial certificate, or can they just sign their name and let the client fill in the rest afterwards? - a.
+The notary's certificate should always be completed by the notary before the certificate is signed and sealed by the notary.
+This prevents somebody else from inserting false material into the certificate after it has left the notary's possession.

-49. Who can revoke my commission?